 Newcastle United signed Owen but injuries had a much bigger say in his latter part of the career.
 Finally, Manchester United came calling when he was a free agent in 2009.
 Liverpool supporters have never forgiven him for the move.
 Owen scored 17 goals in 52 appearances for Manchester United.

 Owen also won a Premier League medal with Manchester United and Liverpool fans loathe him even to this day.
-He probably is the most hated player among the players who played for liverpool and man utd.
+He probably is the most hated player among the players who played for Liverpool and Manchester United.

 Paul Ince also played for both the iconic clubs.
-He even celebrated after scoring a late equalizer against Manchester United in front of The Kop End.
+He even celebrated after scoring a late equalizer against Manchester United in front of the Kop.
 Man Utd signed Ince for £1 million.
 He made 281 appearances and scored 29 goals for the club.

-He won the FA Cup and Premier League medals twice.
-Inter Milan signed Paul Ince, however, things did not turn out well.
+He won the FA Cup and Premier League twice.
+Inter Milan signed Ince but things did not turn out well.
 Subsequently, he was offloaded to Liverpool for £1 million.
 Seems to be some coincidence, eh?
 He scored 17 goals in 81 matches for Liverpool.
 He also became the only player to captain both Liverpool and Man Utd.

 Peter Beardsley not only played for Man Utd and Liverpool, he also represented Everton.
 Beardsley only played for Man Utd just once.